keum/SOTM-US16/README.md

 * 2M registered users
 * 3.5K active mappers per month
 * Wikipedia contribution rate is going down.
-  * Notibility guidline may scare people away
+  * Notability guideline may scare people away
 * OSM does not require notability but concerns about maintenance.
 "Map gardening"?
 * Four futures plotting total features vs edits:
   * Ghost Town - no new features or edits